 The definition of culture includes more than just visible things as its scope is as wide as human nature itself.
 Cultural norms and values help people to master daily life.

 Even though hardly anyone realises that they contribute a bit to cultural life every morning with a cup of coffee, it is an indisputable fact.
 Because not all people attach so much importance to a morning breakfast with coffee, in other countries more importance is attached to other meals of the day.
-That shows us how different culture can be.

 The Steinerbauer house, 400 years old at its core, was standing idle for several years and left to decay.
 Kaprun purchased the object und put it under monument conservation.
 The site on the Kirchbichl has a particular aura as there are several other historic buildings around the church.